IvoVellekoop/openwfs/docs/source/slms.rst

       of the disk.
     - Applying an additive patch (an 'offset layer') that corrects for system aberrations.

+.. _slmcode:
+.. literalinclude:: ../../examples/slm_disk.py
+    :language: python
+    :caption: ``slm_disk``.
+Illustration of texture warping and blending functionality of the :class:`hardware.SLM` object.

 The code that was used to create :numref:`slmdemo` is shown in :numref:`slmcode`.
 The SLM object is constructed with two patches.
 The first patch holds an array of 18 random values which are mapped to three concentric rings, consisting of 4, 6, and 8 segments, respectively.
 Such an approach can be useful for equalizing the contribution of different segments on the SLM :cite:`mastiani2021noise`.
 Superposed onto this image is a linear gradient, which may be used to steer the light coming from the SLM.
 The `SLM` object  takes care of mapping, blending, and phase wrapping the phase patterns in real-time.

-.. _slmcode:
-.. literalinclude:: ../../examples/slm_disk.py
-    :language: python

 The code also showcases the use of the :attr:`~.slm.SLM.pixels` attribute, which holds a holds a virtual camera that reads the gray values of the pixels currently displayed on the SLM.
 This virtual camera implements the :class:`~.Detector` interface, meaning that it can be used just like an actual camera.